thachnb85/giant_7_segment_clock/README.md

 # 1. Giant 7 segments clock.
+- Clock will connect to wifi network after booting, pulling the time from NTP.org
+- Weather data is from api.openweathermap.org
 - 2 leds per segment, each number has 14 leds, total 58 leds

-- Led is on D3 of NodeMCU
+- Led is on D3 of controller (NodeMCU)

 # 2. 3D printing parts
-- StL files are in STL folder
+- 3D model in STL format.
+Slicing & printing using your own software/3d printer.

 # 3. Webserver
 ### Install ESP8266 support to Arduino